precice/openfoam-adapter/docs/get.md

 1. Install [a compatible OpenFOAM distribution](https://precice.org/adapter-openfoam-support.html).
 2. Install [preCICE](https://precice.org/installation-overview.html).
-3. [Download](https://github.com/precice/openfoam-adapter/archive/master.zip) the adapter _or_ (better) install [git](https://git-scm.com/) and clone this repository: `git clone https://github.com/precice/openfoam-adapter.git`.
-    * [Depending on your OpenFOAM version](https://precice.org/adapter-openfoam-support.html), you may need to change to a different git branch.
+3. [Download the latest release](https://github.com/precice/openfoam-adapter/releases/latest) for your OpenFOAM version.
 4. Execute the build script: `./Allwmake`.
     * See and adjust the configuration in the beginning of the script first, if needed.
     * Check for any error messages and suggestions at the end.
     * Modify the `adapter_build_command` to e.g. build using more threads, e.g. `wmake -j 4 libso`.

-The `-DADAPTER_DEBUG_MODE` flag inside `ADAPTER_PREP_FLAGS` activates additional debug messages.
+Adding `-DADAPTER_DEBUG_MODE` flag to the `ADAPTER_PREP_FLAGS` activates additional debug messages.
 You may also change the target directory or specify the number of threads to use for the compilation.
 See the comments in `Allwmake` for more.

-In order to upgrade the adapter, or before you build for another OpenFOAM version, run `./Allclean` first.
-Get the latest version using `git pull`.

 Next: [configure and load the adapter](https://precice.org/adapter-openfoam-config.html) or [run a tutorial](https://precice.org/tutorials.html).